MohamedQachchaou/CAMLabs/Labs/2-2_Terraform_SimpleDeploy.md

 If you now look at your previously launched vSphere Web Client, you should now see (under the VMs and Templates tab) a new virtual machine has been created similar to the one below.

 ![img](../images/LAB_2-2_A.png)

-Note: Your VM will be created in a folder under Datacenter -> Target -> TeamX -> Lab2 where 'X' is your team ID.

 ### Re-running the plan